ryman1/keeweb-wiki/Releasing.md

 For maintainers: how to build and publish a new KeeWeb release.

+⚠️ this document is outdated, builds are now performed on CI.

 ### Prerequisites

 1. run `npm start` in keeweb-plugins and push if there are changes